By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-One of the first signs of an addiction gone wild is efforts to control use.
+One of the first signs of an addiction gone wild are the efforts to control use.
 Normal people, people without a problem, do not try to control their use.
 They do not need to control anything because they can take it or leave it.
 If you find that when you drink or use you end up doing more than you planned on doing if you start needing to control your usage, then you are on your way to a problem.

 2. You arrange your life around chances to drink or use.

 People with an abuse problem begin to arrange their life around getting and having their drug of choice.
 They pick restaurants based on the bar, not the food.
 They avoid social settings where there will be no drugs or alcohol or they will not be able to drink and use.